usefmtly

 How do I translate text to Morse code?

-Set the direction to "Encode", paste or type your text, and the Morse code appears instantly.
-Letters are separated by a space, words are separated by a slash (/).
+Set the direction to Text → Morse, then paste or type your message into the input box.
+The Morse code appears instantly as you type, so there is no convert button to press.
+Letters are separated by a single space, and words are separated by the word separator you choose, usually a slash (/).
+If you need a quick test, click Try sample to see “Hello World” converted into Morse code.

 How do I decode Morse code to text?